jfxueX/bash/commands/local/awk.md

 as possible.
 The second example, marked with
 "NAWK?" will return
-"d" on some earlier versions of NAWK, while later versions will return
+`d` on some earlier versions of NAWK, while later versions will return
 "1".